 Top tip: lift the mattress to see how heavy it is.
 Some mattresses are quite heavy, which can make transport, flipping and rotation difficult.

 In the event that you get the mattress home and you have an issue with it, what then?
 Take care before you buy – different companies have different rules on returning mattresses if they're faulty, or if you simply don't like it after sleeping on it for a while.
 It's vital to check first or risk being stuck with a bed you don't want.

 "It's really important to understand a retailer's returns policy before making a purchase," says Peter.
 "What are the conditions around refunds and exchanges?
 Is there a waiting period or additional fees?
 These are all questions you want to ask before doing a deal."

-The same applies to shopping with online bed-in-a-box retailers.
-In lieu of a showroom, most offer a "risk-free" trial period (that ranges between 30 to 120 days) and a refund if you're not satisfied.
-Some, like Sleeping Duck, will also send you additional removable foam layers to adjust the firmness during your trial.
+The same applies to shopping with online mattress-in-a-box retailers.
+In place of a showroom, most offer a "risk-free" trial period (that ranges between 30 and 120 days) and a refund if you're not satisfied.
+Some will also send you extra removable foam layers to adjust the firmness during your trial.